florencelarkin/ramp_task/README.md

 # RAMP Task

 This is the source code for the mobile version of the RAMP Task.
+The RAMP task is described in the following paper: [REF TO PAPER]

 This is a demo version where the data that is recorded is displayed on screen at the end of each trial.